-Principle inspections of bridges on the Haast-Jackson Bay SPR are underway, at present the Arawhata Bridge is recommended to be sandblasted and painted to protect the steel structure from corrosion. \$1.3M of maintenance and renewals work has been
+Principle inspections of bridges on the Haast-Jackson Bay SPR are underway, at present the Arawhata Bridge is recommended to be sandblasted and painted to protect the steel structure from corrosion. \$1.3M of maintenance and renewals work has been estimated for Arawhata Bridge.

-Okuru and Wajatoto Bridges do not have recommended works in the recent Structures Lifecycle Management Plan, Note that \$259,000 of maintenance and renewals work has previously been estimated for Okuru Bridge - WDC to confirm if this is still required,
+Okuru and Waiatoto Bridges do not have recommended works in the recent Structures Lifecycle Management Plan.
+Note that \$259,000 of maintenance and renewals work has previously been estimated for Okuru Bridge - WDC to confirm if this is still required.